Live initialization

 provide an example of firing a custom BEM event.

-Its JavaScript functionality is to trigger the click
+Its JavaScript functionality is to trigger the click event on the corresponding

 JavaScript object whenever a user clicks the left button if the current link is not